-California mandates general or acute care hospitals to provide free or reduced care for uninsured patients, or patients with high medical costs who have incomes at or below 400% FPL.
+CALIFORNIA mandates that general or acute care hospitals provide free or reduced care for uninsured patients or patients with high medical costs who have incomes at or below 350% FPL.

-Colorado recently passed a state law, which will take effect in 2022, that strengthens medical debt protections and requires all hospitals to provide financial assistance.
+COLORADO recently passed a state law that strengthens medical debt protections and requires all hospitals to provide financial assistance.
+Colorado also caps medical debt interest at 3% yearly.

-Connecticut mandates that all hospitals screen for eligibility for financial assistance, but only requires discounted care for uninsured patients who do not qualify for Medicaid, Medicare, or other coverage and whose income is at or below 250% FPL.
+CONNECTICUT mandates that all hospitals screen for eligibility for financial assistance, but only requires discounted care for uninsured patients who do not qualify for Medicaid, Medicare, or other coverage and whose income is at or below 250% FPL.

-Illinois mandates that hospitals provide a discount to uninsured patients whose income is up to 600% FPL, after the patient pays the first \$150 of charges for any one inpatient admission or outpatient encounter, a reduction from the \$300 required prior to 2021.
-(Even this reduced amount could be challenging for many low-income households, considering that about 40% of Americans would struggle to pay a \$400 unexpected expense.
-Free care is available for uninsured patients whose income is at or below 200% FPL, after the patient pays the first \$150.
+ILLINOIS mandates that hospitals provide a discount to uninsured patients whose income is up to 600% FPL, after the patient pays the first \$150 of charges for any one inpatient admission or outpatient encounter, a reduction from the \$300 required prior to 2021.75 (Even this reduced amount could be challenging for many low-income households, considering that about 40% of Americans would struggle to pay a \$400 unexpected expense.76) Free care is available for uninsured patients whose income is at or below 200% FPL, after the patient pays the first \$150.
 The hospital must offer these patients screening for other public insurance programs.
-If there are multiple admissions or treatments, the hospital cannot collect an amount that is over 20% of the family's income over a twelve-month period.
-Hospitals must notify all uninsured patients of the availability of financial assistance, regardless of immigration status or residency.
+If there are multiple admissions or treatments, the hospital cannot collect an amount that is over 20% of the family's income over a 12-month period.
+Hospitals must notify all uninsured patients of the availability of financial assistance, regardless of immigration status or residency.77

-Maine requires hospitals to provide free care to Maine residents whose income is less than 150% FPL.
+MAINE requires hospitals to provide free care to Maine residents whose income is less than 150% FPL.
 There is no specific mandate, however, for hospitals to provide financial assistance for patients above 150% FPL, although the statute requires the state to adopt reasonable guidelines for hospitals to provide health care services to patients who are unable to pay.

-Maryland mandates that hospitals provide free care for patients whose income is at or below 200% FPL, reduced cost care for patients whose income is above 200% FPL, and payment plans for uninsured patients whose income is between 200% and 500% FPL.
+MARYLAND mandates that hospitals provide free care for patients whose income is at or below 200% FPL, reduced cost care for patients whose income is above 200% FPL, and payment plans for uninsured patients whose income is between 200% and 500% FPL.
+State agencies and the Maryland Hospital Association are developing a process for identifying and reimbursing patients who paid for medical care but qualified for free care at the time of service, from 2017 through 2021.

-Nevada requires hospitals with at least 100 beds to provide a minimum amount of free care of 0.6% of their net revenue for the preceding year for patients who are indigent (uninsured, are ineligible for public assistance, or have an income of no more than \$438 per month for a single person, \$588 per month for two people, or \$588 plus \$150 per month for each additional family member).
+NEVADA requires hospitals with at least 100 beds to provide a minimum amount of free care of 0.6% of their net revenue for the preceding year for patients who are indigent (uninsured, are ineligible for public assistance, or have an income of no more than \$438 per month for a single person, \$588 per month for two people, or \$588 plus \$150 per month for each additional family member).
 It also requires major hospitals to discount the total billed charge by at least 30% for an inpatient who is uninsured, is not eligible for state coverage, and makes a reasonable payment arrangement.

-New Jersey and Rhode Island mandate that all hospitals provide a 100% discount for residents with incomes at or below 200% FPL, and discounted care for patients with incomes between 200% and 300% FPL.
-In New Jersey, uninsured patients with family incomes of less than 500% FPL cannot be charged more than 15% above the Medicare payment rate.
+NEW JERSEY and RHODE ISLAND mandate that all hospitals provide a 100% discount for residents with incomes at or below 200% FPL and discounted care for patients with incomes between 200% and 300% FPL.
+In NEW JERSEY, uninsured patients with family incomes of less than 500% FPL cannot be charged more than 15% above the Medicare payment rate.